About The Author

 Also, I guess I am a blogger, since I’m the one hitting “publish” on all these posts.
 Sometimes I get delusional and believe I’m a writer who is also a doctor, but the truth is I was just a procrastinating medical student back in 2010 and decided to start writing.

 I love traveling, DIY projects and refinishing furniture, yoga, cooking, reading, movies, Texas Aggie football, Chicago Cubs baseball, golf, and gymnastics.
 That is quite the laundry list of interests for someone with as little free time as residency affords and as such I get around to each of them approximately once per year.

 I’m passionate about patient education, I truly believe empowering patients to be confident & knowledgeable about their conditions builds physician-patient relationships and improves patient outcomes.
 Someday, I’d love to get involved in medical volunteering or missions, either in the US or abroad.
 My family and faith in the Lord are extremely important to me and I am wholly convinced that I would not be where I am today if it were not for those two things.

-We have three dogs that were our children before there were little humans in our house.
-We love them a lot…probably more than anyone should love three crazy, delinquent, escape-artist canines, but I wouldn’t have it any other way.
+We have three dogs who were our children before we had little humans in the house.
+We love them a lot…probably more than anyone should love three crazy, delinquent, escape-artist canines…but I wouldn’t have it any other way.